Harriette Bailey Conn: Education and family

 Harriette Vesta Bailey was born in Indianapolis, on September 22, 1922.
 She was the second child of Nelle Vesta (Hayes) and Robert Lieutenant Bailey.
 Her father served as an Indiana deputy attorney general from 1930 to 1932 and was a prominent civil rights lawyer in the state and involved in the early efforts of the National Association for the Advancement of Colored People.

 Bailey attended Indianapolis Public Schools and graduated from Crispus Attucks High School (then the only high school serving the African American community) in 1937 at the age of fourteen.
 She then enrolled at Talladega College in Alabama, where she majored in English and speech.
 Before graduating in 1941, Bailey became a member of Delta Sigma Theta sorority and the first woman president of the school's Little Theater.

 Bailey returned to Indianapolis after graduation and married Clifton F. Conn Sr. While raising a family of seven children (two daughters and five sons), she enrolled in law school, graduating from the Indiana University Robert H. McKinney School of Law in 1955.
 The Conns divorced in 1961.

 Although Bailey attended Bethel A.M.E.
-Church with her family, as a adult she joined a Unitarian congregation.
+Church with her family, as an adult she joined a Unitarian congregation.